Higher and foundation tier

 individuals we can do to reduce our carbon footprint e.g.

-- Improve the insulation in our homes, this will allow you to turn down your heating thermostat and burn less gas/use
+- Improving the insulation in our homes will allow you to turn down the heating thermostat and so burn less gas/use

 less electricity.